 I know this to be true from my own experience.
 My amygdala has been on high alert most of my life.
 I have calmed it down with mindfulness practices and by consciously doing things on a regular basis which scare the heck out of me.
 The people around me have heard me say over and over that “I refuse to live a fear-based existence.”
 These days, I have a policy that if I fear something, I will take it on because I know there will be a sense of freedom and growth on the other side.
 As my amygdala has settled down, so has my life.
 As I have learned to make conscious choices, acting and speaking from a place of love and trust instead of fear, the world has become a much nicer, friendlier, gentler place.

+You can learn to calm your brain and amygdala.
 I have gone from fearing the future in a very unhappy existence which I wanted to exit so much so that I made a serious attempt to kill myself to a bold curiosity about the future and a sense of trust in myself and the universe knowing that everything will be OK — good even.
-Not because life will be full of sparkles and rainbows and unicorns, but because, whatever happens, I will intentionally choose my perspective and choose to come from a place of gratitude and love.
+Not because life will be full of sparkles and rainbows and unicorns, but because, whatever happens, I will intentionally choose my perspective and guide my mind to have the perspective of gratitude and optimism.